 Dwight Andrews, renowned composer, jazzman, educator, and pastor of First Church, provided commentary.
 Dr. Andrews serves as Artistic Director and Steven Darsey as Music Director of the Atlanta Music Festival.

-Please join us for our annual SoirÉe Musicale - fund raiser for the Atlanta Music Festival.
-Dwight Andrews, Timothy B.Miller, Steven Darsey, and stars from the Atlanta Music Festival and Meridian Herald will perform classic popular songs.
-The event will be held in Emory's Miller-Ward Alumni House, date soon to be announced.
+Please join us for our annual SoirÉe Musicale - benefit for the Atlanta Music Festival.
+Dwight Andrews, Timothy B.Miller, Brenda Bynum, Steven Darsey, and stars from the Atlanta Music Festival and Meridian Herald will perform classic popular songs.
+The event will be held in Emory's Miller-Ward Alumni House, September 12, 2015, 7:30 PM.
 Please mark your calendars and check back for details yet to come.

 The Atlanta Music Festival depends principally on individual donors.
 Contributions may be made to sponsoring organization Meridian Herald via mail or the "donate" buttons below.
 There you may contribute by credit card of via PayPal.
 All online contributions and checks to Meridian Herald marked "for Atlanta Music Festival" go solely for Festival support.
 Contributions to Meridian Herald are tax deductible.